sudeakq/MLSupervisedLearning/README.md

 ### Support Vector Machines(SVM.py)
 This Python code uses the Support Vector Machines (SVM) model to solve the digit classification problem with the load_digits dataset.
 The images in the dataset are visualized with matplotlib.
 The data is split into 80% training and 20% testing and a linear kernel SVM model is trained.
 Model performance is evaluated with metrics such as accuracy, recall and F1 score using classification_report.

+### Naive Bayes(NB.py)
+This Python code solves the classification problem using Naive Bayes algorithm on iris dataset.
+The dataset is taken from the sklearn library and split into 80% training and 20% testing.
+The Gaussian Naive Bayes model (GaussianNB) is trained with the training data and the target values in the test data are predicted.
+Model performance is evaluated with metrics such as accuracy, recall, F1 score with classification_report.
+This code provides a simple and effective example for classifying flower species.

 Stay tuned for updates as more algorithms and projects will be added soon!